 - Its expiry date.
 An asset is either worth nothing or $100 upon reaching its expiration date.

 - Its strike price.
 This is the level that decides whether an option is “in the money” or “out of the money.”
 For a payout, buyers want it in; sellers want it out.

 Binary options have a fixed risk.
 That means traders can’t lose more than they initially invested in a trade.
 Additionally, Nadex does not issue margin calls since trades are fully funded from the beginning.

-Touch Brackets are a new type of product, unique to Nadex.
+Knock-outs are a new type of product, unique to Nadex.
 They allow traders to act based on price action and bet on the direction of an entire market.

 This new method allows traders to focus on the larger picture of a given market.
 It provides a macroscopic view rather than individual assets.

 In the Nadex exchange, a call spread refers to the unique way that certain trades have a discrete floor and ceiling.